jeffbski/redux-util/docs/advanced/UsageWithMiddleware.md

 # Usage with Middleware

-redux-actions is handy all by itself, however, its real power comes when you combine it with middleware.
+@jeffbski/redux-util is handy all by itself, however, its real power comes when you combine it with middleware.

 The identity form of `createAction` is a great way to create a single action creator that handles multiple payload types.
 For example, using [redux-promise](https://github.com/redux-utilities/redux-promise) and [redux-rx](https://github.com/acdlite/redux-rx):